trinodb/trino/presto-docs/src/main/sphinx/connector/googlesheets.rst

 Querying Sheets
 ---------------

-The service account user must have access to the sheet in order for Presto to query it.
+The service account user must have access to the sheet in order for Trino to query it.
 Click the *Share* button to share the sheet with the email address of the service account.

-The sheet needs to be mapped to a Presto table name.
+The sheet needs to be mapped to a Trino table name.
 Specify a table name (column A) and the sheet ID (column B) in the metadata sheet.
 To refer to a specific tab in the sheet, add the tab name after the sheet ID, separated with ``#``.
 If tab name is not provided, connector loads only 10,000 rows by default from